jaipandya/SublimeTutor/tutorial/chapter_3_4.md

 Quick skip word
 ----------------

-While you use `^ + D` to select multiple occurrences of a word, if there is a word that you don't want to select, use `^ + K followed by ^ + D` to skip the word under cursor.
+While you use `Ctrl + D` to select multiple occurrences of a word, if there is a word that you don't want to select, use `Ctrl + K followed by `Ctrl + D` to skip the word under cursor.

 Exercise
 ---------